simonw/git-history/README.md

 ```
 (The `json` module is exposed to your custom function by default.)

-You would run the tool like this:
+You would then run the tool like this:

     git-convert file database.db incidents.json \
       --id id \
       --convert 'json.loads(content)["incidents"]'

+The `content` variable is always a `bytes` object representing the content of the file at a specific moment in the repository's history.

-If you need to import additional modules you can do so with `--import`.
+You can import additional modules using `--import`.
 This example shows how you could read a CSV file that uses `;` as the delimiter:

     git-history file trees.db ../sf-tree-history/Street_Tree_List.csv \
       --repo ../sf-tree-history \